LloydChapman/covid_multi_strain/README.md

 ## Running the code

-The odin model code is contained in [covid_multi_strain.R](inst/odin/covid_multi_strain.R).
+The odin model code is contained in [inst/odin/covid_multi_strain.R](inst/odin/covid_multi_strain.R).
 If required, the model can be modified by editing this code, and then recompiled by calling
 ```R
 odin_dust("inst/odin/covid_multi_strain.R")
 ```
 as in [fit_covid_multi_strain.R](R/fit_covid_multi_strain.R).

-The workflow is as follows.
+The workflow for fitting the model and running counterfactual simulations is as follows.
 The model can be fit to the data for French Polynesia using the adaptive MCMC algorithm in [pmcmc.R](R/pmcmc.R) by running:
 ```R
 source("R/fit_FP.R")
 ```